Why is branding important for business?

 Branding involves 'endowing products and services with the power of a brand’, explain marketing experts Kotler and Keller .
 In other words, branding involves the creation and promotion of a company or product image, specifically including visual design such as logos, as well as overall messages.

-Branding is important as it's a crucial element in making a memorable impression on consumers, making them aware of your products or services and persuading them to recall and/or engage with your business.
+Branding your business is important as it's a crucial element in making a memorable impression on consumers, making them aware of your products or services and persuading them to recall and/or engage with your business.
 This article explains why branding is important for businesses, what forms it can take and, crucially, how to build a brand identity and brand awareness at your point of sale.
 Part Two provides more detailed information about how brand logos work, what to consider when designing a logo, and how logos are best used when creating a branded point of sale.

 What is a brand?